Ensembling methods for countrywide short term forecasting of gas demand

-As calendar features, we introduced dummy variables to account for weekdays and binary variables for holidays.
-Binary variables were also added to identify: (i) bridges, i.e. working days preceded and followed by either Saturdays, Sundays or holidays, and (ii) days after holidays, i.e. working days which immediately follow an holiday and are not bridges.
+As calendar features, we introduced binary dummy variables to account for weekdays and holidays.
+Dummy variables were also added to identify: (i) extended holidays, i.e. working days preceded and followed by either Saturdays, Sundays or holidays, and (ii) days after holidays, i.e. working days which immediately follow a holiday and are not extended holidays.